 b.
-Temporary use permits for surface parking to permit evolutionary shared parking system

-In order to improve parking for public use now, the city should consider issuing developers temporary use permits for surface parking as a first phase for a planned development on the site.
-The temporary use permit can have a time limit, typically two to five years, and should stipulate that the public is allowed to use the lot.
+Temporary use permits for surface parking to permit evolutionary shared parking system permit can have a time limit, typically two to five years, and should stipulate that the public is allowed to use the lot.
 By charging for parking, it may be possible to hasten redevelopment of sites by creating an early revenue stream.